duganchen/podfeeds/README.md

     go run .

 By default, the server will listen on port 8080.
 Set the PORT environment variable to override it.
+Set it to port 0 to let it pick the port.

 Load the server's index page in Lynx: